CodingwithAhmad1/CodingwithAhmad1/README.md

-Hey, I'm Ahmad and I'm proficient with Python.
+Hey, I'm Ahmad and I'm an avid programmer who is proficient with Python, JavaScript and C#.